I have my limitations… we all do!

 - TMJ pain (jaw pain)

-And the good news is that I have an exercise or stretch to help with each and every one of these conditions.
+But, the good news is that I have an exercise or stretch to help with each and every one of these common conditions.

 Ready to live with less pain and move more freely?
 I thought so!

-Here are 7 stretches for every area of your body that you might be experiencing pain in.
+Here are 7 stretches for chronic pain — in nearly every area that you might be experiencing discomfort…

 Lie on your back in a comfortable position.
 Bring both knees toward your chest.
 Wrap your arms around your knees and give them a gentle hug.
 You should feel a gentle stretch through your lower back.
 If it feels uncomfortable, try doing this one leg at a time.